Density of group languages in shift spaces: Minimal subsets and modular cobounding maps

 To prove the converse, we consider a cobounding map $\beta\from X\to K\backslash G$ such that $\beta\leq\alpha$.
-Let $u$ be a word such that both $\alpha$ and $\beta$ are constant on $[u]_X$, say with $\alpha([u]_X) = Hg$ and $\beta([u]_X) = Kh$.
+Let $u$ be a word such that both $\alpha$ and $\beta$ are constant on $[u]$, say with $\alpha([u]) = Hg$ and $\beta([u]) = Kh$.
 Note that $h\in Kh\subseteq Hg$, so we may assume that $h=g$.
 By part \ref{i:return} of the statement, $\varphi(\RR_X(u))$ generates a subgroup of $g^{-1}Kg$, while it also generates $g^{-1}Hg$ by our assumption.
-Thus $H=K$ and $\beta = \alpha$ on $[u]_X$.
+Thus $H=K$ and $\beta = \alpha$ on $[u]$.
 As we may partition $X$ into a union of such cylinders, we get $\alpha=\beta$, thus showing that $\alpha$ is minimal. \end{proof}

-\begin{remark} From this result combined with \cref{theo:minimal}, we deduce an alternate proof for the equivalence between \ref{i:minimalskew-minimal} and \ref{i:minimalskew-return} in \cref{t:minimalskew}.
-Indeed, on the one hand, if the skew product is not minimal then \cref{theo:minimal} states that there exists a non-trivial cobounding map; hence it follows from \ref{i:return} of \cref{p:cobounding-return} that for a sufficiently long word $u$, all return words in $\RR_X(u)$ are mapped inside some proper subgroup of $G$.
-On the other hand, if the image of some return set $\RR_X(u)$ fails to generate $G$, then by \ref{i:existence} of \cref{p:cobounding-return}, there exists a non-trivial cobounding map, hence the skew product cannot be minimal by \cref{theo:minimal}. \end{remark}
+\begin{remark} From this result combined with Theorem~\ref{theo:minimal}, we deduce an alternate proof for the equivalence between \ref{i:minimalskew-minimal} and \ref{i:minimalskew-return} in Theorem~\ref{t:minimalskew}.
+Indeed, on the one hand, if the skew product is not minimal, then Theorem~\ref{theo:minimal} states that there exists a non-trivial cobounding map; hence it follows from \ref{i:return} of Proposition~\ref{p:cobounding-return} that for a sufficiently long word $u$, all return words in $\RR_X(u)$ are mapped inside some proper subgroup of $G$.
+On the other hand, if the image of some return set $\RR_X(u)$ fails to generate $G$, then by \ref{i:existence} of Proposition~\ref{p:cobounding-return}, there exists a non-trivial cobounding map, hence the skew product cannot be minimal by Theorem~\ref{theo:minimal}. \end{remark}

-Roughly speaking, the smaller the subgroup, the more restrictive the coboundary condition, hence the most stringent cobounding maps are the cobounding maps mod 1.
-One important fact is that having such cobounding maps turns out to be sufficient for the measure $\nu\times\mu$ to be ergodic on the minimal closed invariant subsets of $G\skewprod X$. \begin{proposition} Let $X$ be a minimal shift space on $A$ with an ergodic measure $\mu$ and $\varphi\colon A^*\to G$ a morphism onto a finite group $G$ with uniform probability measure $\nu$.
-If $\alpha\from X\to G$ is a cobounding map mod 1, then the product measure $\mu\times\nu$ is ergodic on $Y_\alpha$. \end{proposition}
+Roughly speaking, the smaller the subgroup, the more restrictive the coboundary condition, hence the most stringent cobounding maps are the cobounding maps mod 1, where the notation mod 1 refers to working modulo the trivial subgroup.
+One important fact is that having such cobounding maps turns out to be sufficient for the measure $\nu\times\mu$ to be ergodic on each of the minimal closed invariant subsets of $G\skewprod _{\varphi} X$. \begin{proposition} Let $X$ be a minimal shift space on $A$ with an ergodic measure $\mu$ and $\varphi\colon A^*\to G$ a morphism onto a finite group $G$ with uniform probability measure $\nu$.
+If there exists a cobounding map $\alpha\from X\to G$ mod 1, then the product measure $\nu\times\mu$ is ergodic on $Y_\alpha$. \end{proposition}